 Cofee For BJJ

 In terms of health benefits, coffee has more than 1.000 biologically active components.
-Conversely, it boasts with several B vitamins along with a rich mineral content.
+Conversely, it boasts of several B vitamins along with rich mineral content.
 Coffee is also a great source of much-needed antioxidants.

-As a stimulant caffeine helps in prove teh function of muscles, making it the perfect pre-workout drink.
+As a stimulant caffeine helps prove the function of muscles, making it the perfect pre-workout drink.
 It can help you produce an increase in muscle output and power.
 Furthermore, it speeds up metabolism, making our bodies much more efficient.
-Coffe also helps with weight loss.
+Coffee also helps with weight loss.
 This makes it a very useful (and tasty) tool for those grapplers that are looking to cut weight.
-Caffeine raises the resting metabolic rate by several percents, which in combination with good nutrition and Jiu-Jitsu training is a certain way of losing fat.
+Caffeine raises the resting metabolic rate by several percent, which in combination with good nutrition and Jiu-Jitsu training is a certain way of losing fat.

 George Lockhart has the ultimate guide for grapplers looking to better their nutrition.
 Everything from food, through weigh cutting strategies to maximizing the effects of coffee and tea, can be found in the “Nutrition And Weight Management System” bundle.
 It’s not just a DVD or just an e-book.
 It’s both, done in very high detail by the best guy in the business!

 Grapplers Choice – Green Tea